 Current Year: The current growth rate is expected to continue for the remainder of the year.
-(Current fiscal year data represents July 2014 - May 2015.)
+Peak year is N/A because the current fiscal year is the peak year.
+(Current fiscal year data represents July 2014 - June 2015.)

 City Sales Tax - Hotel/Motel